 Although two of the five peer companies had current product revenues, HAQ management chose to compare projected revenues so that all companies could be compared on the same basis, projected future revenues.
 HAQ management believed that the revenue projections provided by PharmAthene were prepared using similar criteria and methods as considered by research analysts in reviewing and providing revenue estimates for the peer group companies.
+Management of HAQ reviewed several publicly available research reports prepared by third party analysts regarding the peer group companies and compared the criteria utilized in these reports to the criteria utilized by PharmAthene in its projections.
+At least two of the reports included discussions of estimates related to potential revenues of the peer group companies for product undertakings in the bio defense arena for their products to U.S. government agencies, including the United States Strategic National Stockpile.
+The analyst reports contained summaries of the businesses of the peer group companies, and their significant products under development, projections for existing and future products, potential grants and research contracts, pending research and development projects, potential financial milestones and related materials.
+HAQ's management determined that the criteria utilized by PharmAthene in preparing its projections were similar to those considered by third party industry analysts for publicly traded companies within the peer group.
 Each was engaged in the development of at least one biodefense product.
 Two of the companies have product sales for one of their products and the others all have products in varying stages of development.
 HAQ management reviewed the stage of development of each and reviewed whether or not such companies had received government funding, the experience of its management and other factors deemed relevant to such analysis such as whether or not the companies had product sales and the stage of development of potential products.
 Important characteristics for the peer group that were considered included company size, products and potential products, stage of product development, customer segmentation, cash flow and number of employees.
 Although PharmAthene is in a unique, relatively new bio-security sub-sector of biotechnology, HAQ Management selected a group of companies that it believed to have characteristics described above that were most similar to PharmAthene.
 HAQ management then evaluated the relative valuation of each, in light of these factors as compared to PharmAthene.
 In light of the complexity of the many elements affecting the factors considered by our Board, our Board of Directors, as a whole, did not consider it practicable, nor did it attempt, to quantify or otherwise assign relative weights to the specific factors it considered in reaching its decision.
-Selecting the peer group was an important step in the valuation process for HAQ.
-The publicly traded companies selected were BioCryst ("BCRX"), AVI Biopharma ("AVII"), SIGA Technologies ("SIGA"), Cangene (Toronto Sto
+Selecting the peer group was an important step in the valuation process for HAO.
+The publicly traded companies selected were BioCryst ("BCRX"), AVI Biopharma ("AVII"), SIGA Technologies ("SIGA"), Cangene (Toronto Stock Exchange "CNJ.to") and Emergent Bio Solutions ("EBSI").
+The following illustrates the analysis presented to the Board of HAQ in October 2006 at the time of the issuance of the letter of intent:

-Healthcare Acquisition Corp Peer Group Company Analysis and Revenue Multiple Analysis
+Healthcare Acquisition Corp.
+Peer Group Company Analysis and Revenue Multiple Analysis 10/20/2006